Sources of Small Business Financing

 - Private Placement: A private placement is an offer of stock (the stock gives the buyer an ownership interest in your company), or debt (you owe the holder of the debt instrument, much like a loan) to wealthy individuals or venture capitalists without going public.

 Now that you have an understanding of financing basics, you'll likely want to know what's right for your specific situation.
-Contact a business law attorney today to learn about the laws in your state and how to make your dream business into a reality.
+Contact a small business attorney today to learn about the laws in your state and how to make your dream business into a reality.
+Don't make costly errors; help your business put its best face forward and contact a business attorney today.